Pain and Glory

-Pedro Almodóvar’s nostalgia-soaked memoir is a humane journey into an ageing director’s soul
+Pedro Almodóvar’s nostalgia-soaked memoir is a gorgeous, humane journey into an ageing filmmaker’s soul.

 Banderas is terrific.
-He’s Almodóvar’s onscreen alter ego right down to the graying rebel hairdo and strikingly colored outfit of polo shirt and trainers.
-He inhabits the character with a sense of haunted distraction: a man in his sixties belatedly trying to reconcile with his earlier life, and to clear his emotional debts.
+He’s Almodóvar’s on-screen alter ego right down to the greying rebel hairdo and strikingly coloured outfit of polo shirt and trainers.
+He inhabits the character with a sense of haunted distraction; a man in his sixties belatedly trying be reconciled with his earlier life and clear his emotional debts.
 There are touching scenes with the old friend he fell out with and the boyfriend who drove him to despair.
 Most movingly, we see his mother (played as an elderly woman by Julieta Serrano) in ghostly flashback, untangling rosaries in an armchair as she tells him how she wants to be dressed at her funeral.